-The Love of Learning is available now!
-Since its recent release, The Love of Learning has earned the attention and praise of numerous media outlets, personalities, and organizations.
-Click the link below to learn more about all the previous and upcoming news and events related to the book.
+The Love of Learning is now available!
+Since its publication, The Love of Learning has has earned the attention and praise of notable media personalities and outlets.
+Click the link below to read the latest reviews from around the web.

 The Love of Learning: Seven Dialogues on the Liberal Arts is available NOW for purchase.

 Through examples of people who have pursued excellence through liberal arts education, this book explores the key ideas and thinkers who shape the way we think about and practice education.
 The chapters of the book emerged from webinar dialogues between Margarita A. Mooney and the contributors about why and how they practice the liberal arts tradition of teaching.
 The enriching conversations in The Love of Learning show how the liberal arts tradition of learning can make each of us more fully human — and our culture more humane.

 In the first chapter, Professor Mooney discusses with Princeton University Professor of Jurisprudence Robert P. George his journey from childhood in West Virginia to the elite college classrooms where he learned to ask why things are as they are, not just how things work.
 They explore the importance of tradition in education, along with a lesson Professor George learned from his mother and best teachers: think for yourself.

 In Chapter 2, Professor Mooney explores with Stanford University Professor of Education William Damon how his early experiences with moral exemplars in impoverished communities led him to conduct psychology research on moral education in order to develop a vision for integral, transformative education.